 341 4.
 Environmental Consequences 4.18 Impacts on Visual Resources ...
 2) Assess the effects of the potential glint and glare associated with the proposed heliostat positions and movements determined through Item 1.
 The assessment shall quantify the potential glint and glare effects and determine public health, safety, and visual impacts at KOPs identified in the PSEGS Draft SEIS.
 In addition, the analysis shall identify the maximum project-related glint and glare that could be experienced by motorists along I-10.
 The assessment shall be conducted by qualified individuals using appropriate and commonly accepted software and procedures.
 The assessment results must be made available to the BLM in advance of project approval.
-If the project design is changed during the siting and design process such that substantial changes to glint and glare effects may occur, glint and glare effects shall be recalculated, and the results shall be made available to BLM.
+If the project design is changed during the siting and design process such that substantial changes to glint and glare effects may occur, the glint and glare effects shall be recalculated, and the results shall be made available to BLM.
 4.18.5 Residual Impacts after Mitigation Measures were Implemented Even with adherence to all APMs, residual impacts to visual resources would remain.
 Section 4.18.6 provides a description of these residual impacts.
 4.18.6 Unavoidable Adverse Impacts 1.
 Visual impacts to surrounding viewer groups (all KOPs, except 17A) from the single, strong vertical power tower forms (2 total) that would contrast strongly with the natural forms colors, lines and texture of the landscape.
-For example that is a strong tower line contrast with the horizon lines.
+For example, the power tower forms are a strong tower line contrast with the horizon lines.
 Additionally, the brilliant white light of the receiver at the top of the towers would present a unique and strong color contrast that generally would be very conspicuous, even at long distances as seen by the casual observer.
-2. Visual impacts to surrounding viewer groups (all KOPs, except 17A) from sunlight reflected off of the heliostat mirrors (glare).
-3. Visual impacts due to the general level of visual contrast of the PSEGS in the landscape, and non-conformance with Interim VRM Class III objectives.
-4. Unavoidable and adverse cumulative impacts for travelers along I-10 and dispersed recreational users in the Palen/McCoy, Big Maria, and Little Maria Mountains and wilderness.
+2. Visual impacts to surrounding viewer groups (all KOPs, except 17A) from sunlight reflected off of the heliostat mirrors (glare) would also remain.
+3. Visual impacts due to the general level of visual contrast of the PSEGS in the landscape, and non-conformance with Interim VRM Class III objectives would also persist.
+4. Unavoidable and adverse cumulative impacts for travelers along I-10 and dispersed recreational users in the Palen/McCoy, Big Maria, and Little Maria Mountains and wilderness would occur.
 Palen Solar Electric Generating System Draft SEIS 4.18-22 July 2013